What Is Radicular Pain?

 Lumbar Radicular Pain

-Lumbar radicular pain is the most common type of radicular pain.
-It occurs in the lumbar area of the back, which consists of the vertebrae labeled one through five situated between the chest and the sacrum.
+The lumbar area consists of the vertebrae labeled one through five situated between the chest and the sacrum.
 The condition tends to manifest as pain, numbness, and weakness in the buttock and leg.
-It is usually caused by spinal nerve root compression.
+It’s often caused by spinal nerve root compression.

 Thoracic Radicular Pain